 Our butterfly house is alive with a kaleidoscope of vivid butterflies from across the tropical world.

 The Butterfly House at Birmingham Botanical Gardens is home to an array of colourful tropical butterflies from as far as the Philippines, Central America and tropical parts of Africa.
 Watch these stunning butterflies drinking from exotic, scented, nectar-rich tropical plants such as Lantana, Trachelospermum and Heliotrope.

-See them feeding on sugar-water feeders and saucers of fermenting fruit such as banana, apple and oranges.
-Each week 100 new pupae are placed in the emerging case- we attach them to bamboo canes with glue!
-Some of the chrysalis may hatch on the same day, whilst others take a week or so- if you are lucky you may see one hatch!
+See the Butterflies feeding on sugar-water feeders and saucers of fermenting fruit such as bananas, apples, and oranges.
+Each week, 100 new pupae are placed in the emerging case- we attach them to bamboo canes with glue!
+Some chrysalises may hatch on the same day, whilst others take a week or so- if you are lucky, you may see one hatch!
 On sunny days, the butterflies will fly around you and may even land on you to say hello.
-On cloudy days they prefer to rest in the foliage and are camouflaged as ‘dead leaves’.
+On cloudy days, they prefer to rest in the foliage and are camouflaged as ‘dead leaves’.

-The tropical Butterfly House is located at the far left corner of the gardens and is open every day from late May to early September.
+Our tropical Butterfly House, located at the far-left corner of the gardens and is open every day from late May until the first Sunday in September.
 From late September to early May, we change this glasshouse to an overwintering glasshouse.
 This is where, during the winter, we keep our cacti which were planted outside on the Terrace for the summer.

 What types of butterflies are in the Birmingham Botanical Gardens?

 In our Birmingham-based tropical Butterfly House, there is an astonishing variety of butterflies throughout the summer months of the year.
 These include the Great Mormon butterfly, Black Swallowtail butterfly and much more!